 Find event-affiliated lemon stands in your city

 National Lemonade Day is in over 100 cities so there’s a chance this awesome day is already in your town.
 If not, no sour lemons for you!
-Simply contact National Lemonade Day to set up an event for your city on August 20.
+Simply contact National Lemonade Day to set up an event for your city.

 The only way National Lemonade Day can even be possible is with help from super nice and generous people who pledge to mentor and teach kids about entrepreneurship.
 Find out how to get involved on your state’s National Lemonade Day website.

 Make (and drink) lemonade